Aayzie/DiscordEmoterino/README.md

 # Discord Emoterino
-A lightweight program that separates emotes from your messages on Discord
+A lightweight, seamless program that separates emotes from your messages on Discord

 ![DiscordEmoterinoDemo3](https://user-images.githubusercontent.com/16715946/115318781-06c83700-a1b1-11eb-946a-576c109d194d.gif)

-## Download (Windows)
+## Download (Windows-only)

 https://github.com/Aayzie/DiscordEmoterino/releases/tag/1.0.0.1

 ## Instructions
 Run <b>DiscordEmoterino.exe</b> to manually start the program.

-Run <b>ExitDiscordEmoterino.bat</b> to manually quit the program.
+Run <b>ExitDiscordEmoterino.bat</b> to quit the program.

-Run <b>EnableRunOnStartup.bat</b> to have this program run on System Startup.
+Run <b>EnableRunOnStartup.bat</b> to have this program run on system startup.

-Run <b>DisableRunOnStartup.bat</b> to remove it from System Startup.
+Run <b>DisableRunOnStartup.bat</b> to remove it from system startup.

 ### Usage